ISAITB/docs-services/source/introduction/index.rst

 **Service handlers** are effectively synonymous to the GITB test services.
 They represent from the perspective of a given test case the implementation to carry out specific validation, messaging or processing steps.
-The distinction here is that the implementation of these handlers could also be a component, embedded within the test bed software itself, that implements the same operations but is called locally.
+The distinction here is that the implementation of these handlers could also be a component, embedded within the Test Bed software itself, that implements the same operations but is called locally.
 Such embedded implementations are of course limited to truly generic capabilities that are commonly required.

 More information on service handlers and embedded ones in particular can be looked up in the `GITB TDL documentation`_.